BBWeb/derby-validator/README.md

 ---

 *Only available if fields parameter is passed to the constructor:*
+##### hasInvalidFields
+True if any field has been invalidated.
+Useful to check before sending form.

 ##### field.isValid
 False if it hasn't been validated.
 Useful to see if a field passed its validations.

 ##### field.isInvalid
 False if it hasn't been validated.
 Useful to show messages or in some other way display that the field is invalid.
 See example in template.

 ##### field.messages
 An array of string messages if the field didn't pass validation.
 Order of messages is in the same order that the rules are run, based on the order the rules are declared in the fields object parameter.
 In the example template above: field.messages.0 is the first rule that failed validation.